Deepjyoti13/coolours-module/README.md

 To make the colours back to default after the coloured text add `default` to the end of the print function:

     print(colour('style', 'text-colour', 'background-colour') + 'your text' + default)

+> ## Updating

+To update use:

+    pip install --upgrade coolours

 # List of Colours